ieat-kit/ieat-kit.github.io/docs/timeline.md

 > The Ethics Committee declines to elaborate on its criteria and procedures guiding case by case evaluations.
 It declines to clarify whether it acknowledges direct or indirect Human Rights Violations by (potential) partners as impacting the permissibility of cooperation.
 It further does not respond to our plea to work on a transparent Human Rights Impact Assessment for international cooperation.

+## September 8, 2025

+KIT Ethics Committee meets with IEAT for an exchange.

+> EC provides a written response to questions by IEAT.
+EC makes clear that it only focuses on research design and research content for its ethics recommendations.
+It does not see its role in evaluating possible risks regarding human rights violations by partner institutions.

+> EC clarifies that its first and only public statement from December 2024 involved a screening of ongoing research projects.
+No systematic evaluation procedures were followed, but the self-described research content was screened for topics that could fall into dual-use or security-relevant research, and might therefore require special ethical consideration.
+No such content was found.

+> EC does not take up IEATs suggestion for KIT to develop a human rights impact assessment for collaborating institutions.

+## September 30th, 2025

+KIT provides written assessment of its legal obligations under international and German Constitutional law regarding ongoing and future collaborations with Israeli universities and research institutions.

+> While KIT claims to take into account court rulings and legal obligations that have immediate relevance for its cooperating partners, it currently sees no legal obligation arising from decisions of the ICJ and under German constitutional law.